ONCOLOGY 101

 Learning Objectives

-• Summarize the role of genetics and molecular testing in cancer care
+2. Summarize the role of genetics, molecular testing, and biomarkers in guiding cancer care.

 Intended Learners